 If you have already made your Will and decide that you would like to add a gift to Dogs Trust, a codicil is a good, inexpensive way to do so.
-Adding a codicil to your Will enables you to leave a legacy to Dogs Trust whilst ensuring that the other provisions remain untouched and you won’t have to pay for your Will to be completely rewritten.
+Adding a codicil to your Will enables you to leave a donation to Dogs Trust whilst ensuring that the other provisions remain untouched and you won't have to pay for your Will to be completely rewritten.

 To speak to someone in confidence about leaving a gift in your will, get in touch with our Supporter Relations Team: